Language selection

 Informing the supplier community

-Suppliers should expect ICT-related procurements to include relevant accessibility clauses from the EN 301 549 (2021) as per the Guideline on Making Information Technology Usable by All.
+Suppliers should expect ICT-related procurements to include relevant accessibility clauses from the EN 301 549 (2021), as per the Regulations Amending the Accessible Canada Regulations and the Direction on Information Communications Technologies Accessibility.

 Remember: Suppliers must direct their questions about active procurements to the Contracting Authority named in the solicitation documentation.